 Keeping scores top of mind with KPIs

-Finally, they incorporated Datapeople job scores into recruiters’ key performance indicators, presenting them alongside other metrics such as time-to-fill and manager satisfaction, ingraining use of the tool into their day-to-day thinking.
+Finally, they incorporated Datapeople job scores into recruiters’ key performance indicators, presenting them alongside other metrics such as time-to-fill and manager satisfaction, ingraining use of the platform into their day-to-day thinking.

-“Datapeople is a great data-driven, analytics-based tool for helping us write more appealing, attractive, and inclusive job ads,” said Kuhlen.
-“And, beyond the tool, we also have a great, open relationship with the company.
+“Datapeople is a great data-driven, analytics-based platform for helping us write more appealing, attractive, and inclusive job ads,” said Kuhlen.
+“And, beyond the platform, we also have a great, open relationship with the company.
 We are really happy with Datapeople.”